robertoaloi/robertoaloi.github.io/_posts/2014-12-04-notes-on-erlang-quickcheck-part-2.markdown

 A second look at the cleanup function pointed to a suspicious `application:set_env/3` call.
 The server was trying to set an application environment variable before dying.
-I rapid exploration of the OTP for the [application_controller](https://github.com/erlang/otp/blob/OTP-17.3.4/lib/kernel/src/application_controller.erl#L464) module revealed the mystery.
+A rapid exploration of the OTP for the [application_controller](https://github.com/erlang/otp/blob/OTP-17.3.4/lib/kernel/src/application_controller.erl#L464) module revealed the mystery.